-As the Board follows the Shetland Islands Council scheme of delegations, arrangements were made so that virtual Board meetings could be held to ensure elected members and officers from both constituent authorities adhered to national guidance on social and physical distancing.
-These temporary arrangements have been in place for the duration of financial year 2020/21, and will be kept under review as circumstances develop over the coming months.
+As the Board follows the Orkney Islands Council governance framework, arrangements were made so that virtual Board meetings could be held to ensure elected members and officers from both constituent authorities adhered to national guidance on social and physical distancing.
+These temporary arrangements have been in place for the duration of financial year 2021/22 and will be kept under review as circumstances develop over the coming months.